martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 The Property Editor lists all properties as property buttons.
 Properties are searchable by name using the search bar inside the editor.
 You may quickly create a property using the &#xf055;&#xf02d; button in the left-most area of the Property Editor.

 ## &#xf0e7; Read in Editor
 The story may be read inside the Read in Editor.
 This window reflects the current state of the story.
 It displays the Situation of the active story and displays buttons for each available state as a choice.
-The labels on the buttons reflects the dialog statements of the available states relating to the active state.
-If no dialog statement is specified for the currently active state, the reader will show the "Continue" button.
+The labels on the buttons reflect the dialog statements of the available states relating to the active state.
+If no dialog statement is specified for the currently active state, the Reader will show the "Continue" button.

 ## &#xf1b2; Content Browser